Deadline: 11th Mar 2019

 The Faculty of Arts is a large, dynamic faculty in the heart of the historic city of Groningen, in the North of the Netherlands.
 It has more than 5000 students and 700 staff members.
 The Faculty offers a wide range of degree programmes: 15 bachelor’s programmes and over 35 master’s specialisations.
 Vibrant research is facilitated by the Institute for the Study of Culture (ICOG), the Centre for International Relations Research, Globalisation Studies Groningen and the Centre for East Asian Studies.
 The vacancy is at the department of International Relations & International Organization (IRIO).
 As member of the newly set up INFRAGLOB research group prestigiously funded by the European Research Council, you will become part of a first class and international research environment.

-The PhD student will be part of INFRAGLOB, the project “AFRICA’s ‘INFRASTRUCTURE GLOBALITIES’: Rethinking the Political Geographies of Economic Hubs from the Global South” funded by the European Research Council.
+The researcher will be part of INFRAGLOB, the project “AFRICA’s ‘INFRASTRUCTURE GLOBALITIES’: Rethinking the Political Geographies of Economic Hubs from the Global South” funded by the European Research Council.
 In a world increasingly shaped by non-state actors and technical systems, power beyond the state is one of the major challenges of contemporary international relations.
 Yet how that plays out in South-South relations, and shapes global governance, remains little understood.
 This project focuses on new infrastructure ‘globalities’ to understand how governance, and the way it is spatially organized, is redefined by the experiences and practices of actors from the Global South, and emerges from business-society relations in South-South relations.
 Traditionally not seen as drivers of change, this project posits that significant change through emerging actors from the Global South emerges from the circulation and friction of diverse practitioners, technologies and practices.
 For more please see www.newpoliticalgeographies.com/infraglob.

 Conditions of employment